|

 The Risks of Drinking to Numb Grief

 Alcohol may also amplify some symptoms of grief.
-A study found that 64% of people dependent on alcohol experienced symptoms of major depression.
 Some people begin drinking to deal with depression.
 However, experts believe drinking can also cause you to feel depressed.
 As depression is a common symptom of grieving, alcohol could worsen symptoms.

 Drinking may also lead to an increase in another symptom of grief: anxiety.
 While drinking, you may feel less anxious due to elevations of GABA and dopamine.
 Once you’re sober, the anxiety you feel may be greater.
 Mickey Mantle shared that drinking eventually caused him to experience panic attacks.
 This isn’t uncommon among people with alcohol use disorder.